Improved upper limits on the 21-cm signal power spectrum at $z=17.0$ and $z=20.3$ from an optimal field observed with NenuFAR: Calibration and sky-model subtraction

 \subsubsection{3C source subtraction}

 NenuFAR's grating lobes pick up a large number of bright radio sources (top row of Fig.~\ref{fig:wide_images}). \citetalias{munshi2024first} adopted a manual approach of identifying the sources that have the most significant contribution in the $u\varv$ plane and performing a DD calibration and subtraction.
 Here, we use a more systematic approach, similar to what is used for the A-team subtraction.
 A large number of 3C sources \citep{bennett1962preparation} visible near the primary beam grating lobes in the full-sky images are included in an intrinsic 3C source model.
 This is given as an input to \texttt{Nenuflow}, which applies the simulated primary beam for each segment and includes those sources above a minimum flux limit.
 The bottom panel of Fig.~\ref{fig:apparent_flux} shows the simulated apparent fluxes of the selected 3C sources for Z20 during Night~1.
 The sources that do not make the flux threshold for any segment are shown with faded colours.
 The effective S/N within a calibration solution interval for a certain direction depends primarily on the apparent flux received from this direction.
 However, if the DD calibration is performed for a large number of directions, the number of free parameters being solved for increases, effectively increasing the solver noise and raising the S/N requirement.
 We find that including all sources above a 2 Jy flux limit causes such an overfitting where, even though the contribution of the 3C sources is subtracted on the baselines used in calibration ($> 40\lambda$), the shorter baselines used for power spectrum estimation exhibit an excess variance.
-We thus adopt a more conservative approach of imposing a much higher flux limit, such that fewer than six directions are included for any time segment.
+We thus adopt a more conservative approach of imposing a much higher flux limit of 10 Jy, such that fewer than six directions are included for any time segment.
 Thus, the source contributions are still subtracted when they have a very high apparent flux, and the subtraction is accurate and avoids overfitting.
+The choice of the flux cut, and hence the maximum number of directions to include in the 3C subtraction step depends on the trade-off between the fraction of the flux that can be reliably subtracted, and the excess variance caused on the shorter baselines due to overfitting.
 The adaptive solution interval is not used in the 3C subtraction since the apparent flux of the strongest 3C sources is much lower than that of the strongest A-team sources, so the errors made within the solution time interval of 4 min are less significant.
 Comparing the top row of Fig.~\ref{fig:wide_images} with the bottom row, we see that while the 3C sources are not completely subtracted in this more conservative approach, the peak fluxes of the brightest sources decrease in the process.